PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-04 19:38:39
+Last updated: 2024-04-04 19:39:12
-Random Quote: It's just, I know I can be a jerk like him sometimes, and I do not want to be like him.
-Ever. - Max Mayfield
+Random Quote: I did the world a favor.
+People like Dalton shouldn't be allowed to procreate.
+Getting expelled was just a bonus. - Wednesday Addams